Welcome to Hertfordshire Walker

 Spooky Lane and Devil's Bridge - see point 1 below

 1: Head NNE and uphill along Roman Road for 380m until the lane becomes a track.
-Here you continue NNE along a track known as Spooky Lane that runs between walls and under Devil's Bridge.
-Continue heading NNE for 360m until you reach Nettledon Road.
+Continue NNE along a track known as Spooky Lane that runs between walls and under Devil's Bridge for 360m until you reach Nettledon Road.

-2: Turn left and head WNW along Nettledon Road for 50m looking out for a footpath on the right.
-Take this path, Nettledon with Potten End footpath 9, and head N for 590m at which point your path crosses a parish boundary and becomes Great Gaddesden footpath 76.
+2: Turn left on Nettledon Road then head WNW for 50m until you reach a footpath on the right.
+Turn right on Nettledon with Potten End footpath 9 then head N for 590m at which point your path crosses a parish boundary and becomes Great Gaddesden footpath 76.
 Continue heading NNE for 310m until you reach a lane called St Margarets.

-3: Turn left on the lane and pass the Amaravati Bhuddist Monastery on the left.
+3: Turn left on St Margarets then pass the Amaravati Buddhist Monastery on the left.
 Follow the lane NW for 690m until it becomes a track.
-Continue NW along this byway, Little Gaddesden BOAT 9 (byway open to all traffic) for 1.4km until you reach a bridleway on the left (location - https://w3w.co/relegate.angle.sticks)
+Continue NW along this byway, Little Gaddesden BOAT 9 (byway open to all traffic) for 1.4km until you reach a bridleway on the left (location - https://w3w.co/relegate.angle.sticks).

-4: Take this track, Great Gaddesden bridleway 10, and walk downhill for 920m as the bridleway heads SW, then bends SSE and then bends SW again before it reaches Nettleden Road, Little Gaddesden.
+4: Turn left on Great Gaddesden bridleway 10 then walk downhill for 920m as the bridleway heads SW, then bends SSE and then bends SW again before it reaches Nettleden Road, Little Gaddesden.

 Footpath 7 continues between low brick walls to a metal gate - see point 5